mobiletonster/blogposts/code/aspnetcore/custom-configuration-provider.md

 ```

 ### Custom Configuration Provider
 The Custom Configuration Provider is a class that implements the Microsoft.Extensions.Configuration.IConfigurationProvider interface.
+(See [Microsoft Docs - Custom Configuration Provider](https://docs.microsoft.com/en-us/dotnet/core/extensions/custom-configuration-provider) documentation for more information.)

 This interface is used to retrieve configuration values from a configuration source.
 In our code, we will inherit from the ConfigurationProvider class:

 ```csharp
 public class CustomConfigurationProvider: ConfigurationProvider